Zuntie/Zuntie/README.md

 </div>

 ## About Me
-Currently a FiveM developer.
-Aiming to be a Fullstack developer in the future.
+Currently a FiveM developer, aiming to be Fullstack in the future.

 ## Skillset